Call: 020 71831049

 Usually a coil can be fitted four weeks after you have given birth.

-No, things like acne, headaches and breast tenderness that can be experienced with the pill, are not experienced with the coil.
+No. Things like acne, headaches and breast tenderness which can be attributed to the pill are not experienced with the coil.

 Yes it is perfectly safe to breastfeed after you have a coil fitted.

-Yes, having a coil fitted will not affect any other medication you take.
+Yes, having a coil fitted will not affect any other medications you may wellbe taking.

 No, unlike the pill it will not pre-dispose you to putting on weight.

-No, there is no scientific evidence that a coil would increase you risk of cancer.
+No, there is no scientific evidence that a coil will increase you risk of cancer.

-Your periods might initially be heavier although this should settle down over a few months.
+Your periods might initially be heavier although this should settle down after a few months.